-Decoding OtterBox and LifeProof cases for iPhone X | ZDNet
+Decoding OtterBox and LifeProof cases for iPhone XS and XS Max | ZDNet

 It's really more LifeProof than an Otter in terms of overall looks, but it isn't inherently waterproof.
 The FRE still offers additional waterproofing.
 Pursuit doesn't have a waterproof lightning latch; it has a rubber tab like the Defender instead.

 So, is the FRE still better for the money?
-Well... no.
+Well, no.

 Scratch resistant cases

-All the new OtterBox cases for iPhone X can accommodate the Alpha Glass accessory, which provides additional scratch and impact protection for $39 more.
+All the new OtterBox cases (and the LifeProof SLAM) for iPhone XS and XS Max can accommodate the Alpha Glass accessory, which provides additional scratch and impact protection for $39 more.

 Can you buy a third-party scratch resistant film to put on a Pursuit?
 Sure.
-But then you should get a FRE -- it's cheaper.
+But then you should get a FRE.
+It's cheaper.

 Would you rather have additional glass instead?
 In terms of aesthetic it definitely looks better and is easier to clean, and I think the few extra microns of glass gives me more peace of mind.